UCLALibrary/research-tips/_tutorials/2017-10-05-get-configured.markdown

 ---
-title:  "Remote Access - Get configured with VPN or Proxy on Mac, Windows, and Chromebook computers"
+title:  "Remote Access - Get configured with VPN or Proxy"
+description: "Configure your Mac, Windows, or Chromebook computer with VPN or Proxy to access the library's many resources."
-date:   2010-01-04
+date:   2017-10-15
+last-updated: 2020-05-14
 authors:
     - doug-worsham
     - Nadia Brooks